HUMSI — Human Security Initiative

 Nov 14, 2025West Chicago, IL

-Two homeschooled brothers, Sam (16) and Ben (17) Luhmann, have been patrolling West Chicago and surrounding areas since mid-September to document and monitor federal immigration enforcement activity as part of Operation Midway Blitz.
+Two homeschooled brothers, Sam (16) and Ben (17) Luhmann, have been patrolling West Chicago and surrounding areas since mid-September to document federal immigration enforcement activity during Operation Midway Blitz.
 The brothers have had numerous encounters with ICE agents and have been threatened with arrest while documenting their activities.
+Their efforts represent part of a broader youth activism movement against the enforcement operation across the Chicago area.

 Mexican Man Detained After 37 Years in US Following Denied Residency Application